Women Artists

 Jane L. Stern Gallery

-This exhibition represents four centuries of art created by remarkable women who struggled against gender bias to take their places in history.
-Until the twentieth century, women were frequently denied formal training and often had difficulty showing and selling their work.
-Artwork created by women was automatically deemed inferior, and stereotypes traditionally associated women with crafts, such as textiles or decorative arts, rather than what was deemed to be “fine art.”
+This exhibition spans four centuries of work by extraordinary women who struggled against gender bias to take their places in history.
+For centuries, women were denied formal training and faced difficulty showing and selling their art.
+Their work was often dismissed as inferior and classified as “craft” rather than “fine art.”
 Even women who possessed undeniable talents were said to have overcome the limitations of their gender in order to succeed in a man’s field.
-It was not until the equal rights and feminist movements of the 1960s that women were finally free to study, teach, and explore art throughout the United States and Europe.
+Real progress came in the 1960s, when feminist and equal rights movements opened new paths for women to study, teach, and create art.

 top to bottom: Janet Elizabeth Turner (American, 1914 – 1988), Egg of the Flamingo, 1953, lithograph, Museum Purchase.
 Reading Public Museum, Reading, Pennsylvania • Clara Skinner (American, 1902 – 1976), Theatre No. 1, c.
 1933 – 1934, woodblock print, Permanent Loan, U.S. Government, W.P.A.
 Federal Art Project.
 Reading Public Museum, Reading, Pennsylvania.